sam-was-here/PUMBA-Keyboard/README.md

 # PUMBA-Keyboard
-PUMBA has-Keyboard has:
-is a PS2 to USB macro board adapter made with the arduino framework
+PUMBA-Keyboard is a PS2 to USB macro board adapter made with the arduino framework.

 PUMBA stands for: PS2 to USB Macro Board Adpter

-WARRENING: code mostly done, but a lot of work is need on documention.
-There are a lot of spelling/grammer messtakes and still need to add stuff to the repo.
+WARNING: code mostly done, but a lot of work is need on documention.
+There are a lot of spelling/grammer mistakes and still need to add stuff to the repo.

 This is an arduino project that converts a PS2 keyboard into an USB keyaboard with addital fetures.
 It has has a built in calacultor and the abilty to make/playback macros.
 It had a small display on it to display differnt things.